DCS-training/CDCS-Summer-School2021/Geographical-Data-Python/Readme.md

 * Exporting plots

 ## Installation
-In this workshop, we are going to use the following packages, please run the following codes in your ... console if you have not installed before:
+In this workshop, we are going to use the following packages, please run the following codes in your console if you have not installed before:

 ```
+%pip install geopandas
+%pip install matplotlib.pyplot
+%pip install numpy
+%pip install shapely.geometry

+import geopandas as gpd
+import matplotlib.pyplot as plt
+import pandas as pd
+import numpy as np
+from shapely.geometry import Point, Polygon
 ```

 ## Course Materials